 Indulging in springs bounty with this Spring Pea Farro Salad!

-Spring is in full swing here in Los Angeles and I couldn’t be happier.
-This weeks trip to the farmers market left me with a fridge full of spring produce that I immediately whipped up into this Farro Salad!
-Using asparagus, english peas, pea tendrils, a healthy dose of feta and a lemon champagne vinaigrette, this is an easy weeknight meal or lunch that’s celebrating a few of the best parts of spring!
+Spring is in full swing in Los Angeles and I couldn't be happier.
+Last weeks trip to the farmers market left me with a fridge full of spring produce!
+So I immediately whipped up into this Spring Pea Farro Salad before we left for the Galapagos!
+Using asparagus, peas, pea tendrils, a healthy dose of feta and a lemon champagne vinaigrette, this is an easy dinner or lunch that's highlighting the best parts of spring!

 For the Farro

 - 1 cup fresh or frozen peas

 - 1 bunch asparagus cut into small coins

 - 1 cup farro

 - 1 bunch pea tendrils cut into 2 inch pieces